prettier/prettier-eslint/README.md

 ## The problem

-[`prettier`][prettier] can do some really fantastic automatic formatting.
-And one of the nice things about it is how opinionated it is.
-Unfortunately it's either not opinionated enough in some respects and other opinions differ from my own.
+The [`fix`][fix] feature of [`eslint`][eslint] is pretty great and can auto-format/fix much of your code according to your ESLint config. [`prettier`][prettier] is a more powerful automatic formatter.
+One of the nice things about prettier is how opinionated it is.
+Unfortunately it's not opinionated enough and/or some opinions differ from my own.
+So after prettier formats the code, I start getting linting errors.

 ## This solution